All Episodes

 Like I say, they're not giving her a quarter of a million dollars for a 20-minute speech because they think she's worth it in a substantive sense.

-You might pay Seinfeld that if you, you know, you really want some bang up show at your conference, but you're not gonna pay Hillary.
+You might pay Seinfeld that if you really want some bang-up show at your conference, but you're not going to pay Hillary.

 She can't draw a crowd to a book signing for crying out loud.